Worshipping God in the City

 God is faithfully at work in the urban core.
 We are here to join Him and live worshipful lives in the middle of our context.
 As the author of the book of Hebrews writes, “God takes particular pleasure in acts of worship—a different kind of ‘sacrifice’—that takes place in the kitchen and workplace and on the streets.”

-As the church, when we gather, we have the opportunity to experience God through conversation, music, and His word.
+As the church, when we gather, we have the opportunity to experience God through conversation, music, and scripture.
 We want to create space to engage and explore God freely and authentically.
 Whether we are individually experiencing pain or joy, doubt or courage, we gather together to honor God, be reminded of His character and goodness, and respond.

 Cultivating Transformative Communities

 We are called to be together.
 We are called to bring others together.

 We are committed to grow in Jesus-like selfless love.
 Recognizing we have different experiences and backgrounds with diverse perspectives, we may disagree on theological or ideological matters but believe unity is found in Christ.

 All are welcome.
 We acknowledge that even the first disciples followed and learned from Jesus before they believed and recognized Him as their Savior.
 Our intent and hope is to be a community where we can belong before we believe, where we can wrestle with doubt and ask questions as we investigate God and faith.

 Making Disciples of Jesus

 The primary mission of the Church is to make disciples.
 We believe following Jesus and becoming like Him involves a loving community and is the activity of the Holy Spirit in our lives.
 Questions that guide us in how we share our faith and follow Jesus: Are we highlighting Jesus or ourselves?
 Are we walking humbly?
 What is our trajectory?
 Are we headed towards God or in another direction (regardless of how "close" we may presently be)?
 Is God's character being reflected in our lives?
 Are habits and compulsions changing?
 Are we becoming more like Jesus?